PriyanshaNayak/SmartSpot/README.md

 <br>4.
 The values printed will be either 0 or 1, representing the absence (0) or presence (1) of a vehicle or object at each sensor location.
 <br>5.
 In a practical scenario, you would typically use these sensor readings to make decisions or control other components of a traffic management system, such as traffic lights or barriers.
 For example, if a sensor detects a vehicle, it could trigger a specific action to manage traffic flow.

-2. The 2nd Arduino code is for an RFID-based smart vehicle traffic management system.
+**2. The 2nd Arduino code is for an RFID-based smart vehicle traffic management system.
 It uses an MFRC522 RFID module to read RFID cards and obtain their unique identification numbers (UIDs).
-Below is an explanation of the key parts of the code:
+Below is an explanation of the key parts of the code:**

 **Libraries:**
 #include <SPI.h>: This library is for the Serial Peripheral Interface (SPI) communication, which is used for communication between the Arduino and the RFID module.